Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Experimental Evaluation

-\PAR{Geometric evaluation.} We report the geometric accuracy for 2D and 3D in Table~\ref{tab:geom_acc_2d} and Table~\ref{tab:geom_acc_3d}, respectively.
+\PAR{Geometric evaluation.} The geometric accuracies for 2D and 3D are reported in Tables~\ref{tab:geom_acc_2d} and~\ref{tab:geom_acc_3d}, respectively.
 The proposed generic recovery method can consistently recover the points within a few pixels in the 2D case and within a few cms in 3D maps.
 Note that for 2D and 3D line-based obfuscations the performance can peak when the neighborhood is not perfect, \ie, when the inlier ratio is lower than 1.0, although the variation is small.
-This is because our robust method identifies outliers in the neighborhood and filters them out.
-Although outlier-free, such a neighborhood has a different size and different elements compared to the perfect neighborhood with inlier ratio 1.0 so the optimization can estimate slightly different recovered points.
+This is because our robust method identifies outliers in the neighborhood and filters them out and using fewer close points can result in better accuracy using our method.

-\PAR{Perceptual evaluation.} All perceptual metrics show consistent results so we report SSIM only in~\cref{tab:SSIM_3D}. `GT' is the baseline SSIM between the real image and the one generated from the \textit{original} points, which can be interpreted as an upper bound for the SSIM between the real image and the one generated from the \textit{recovered} points.
+\PAR{Perceptual evaluation.} All perceptual metrics show consistent results so we report only the SSIM in~\cref{tab:SSIM_3D}. `GT' is the baseline SSIM between the real image and the one generated from the \textit{original} points, which can be interpreted as an upper bound for the SSIM between the real image and the one generated from the \textit{recovered} points.
 The difference from this bound is higher for 2D than for 3D.
 This is because even a high geometric error in 3D can reduce to very few pixels upon projection while the recovery from obfuscations in 2D leads to several pixels of error.
-This larger error in the sparse set of keypoint locations, which is an input to the inversion network, leads to a larger gap in perceptual metrics.
+The larger error in 2D keypoint position estimation leads to worse image reconstructions in case of 2D obfuscations.

 \PAR{Learned neighborhoods.} We evaluate the 2D point recovery from lines~\cite{speciale2019privacy2d} and CP~\cite{pan2023privacy} using learned neighborhoods.
-We use the top-K=20 neighbors derived from the similarity output by our network from Sec.\ref{sec:rec_nn}. \cref{tab:results_nn_est} shows the geometric and perceptual performance of an end-to-end attack, while \cref{fig:qualitative_2d} shows the inverted images.
+We use the top-K=20 neighbors derived from the similarity output by our network from Sec.\ref{sec:rec_nn}. ~\cref{tab:results_nn_est} shows the geometric and perceptual performance of an end-to-end attack, while \cref{fig:qualitative_2d} shows the inverted images.